thunil/TecoGAN/README.md

 python3 runGan.py 1

 # Evaluate the results with 4 metrics, PSNR, LPIPS[1], and our temporal metrics tOF and tLP with pytorch.
-# Take a look of the paper for more details!
+# Take a look at the paper for more details!
 python3 runGan.py 2

 ```